Kihzboy/team9_robotics/README.md

 According to small group size, GitHub is used only for final submission.

-The whole work with hardware was done during in-real-life sessions in university.
+The whole work with hardware was done during live sessions in university.

 Files like python code, presentation, paper were sent between group members via telegram.